joseconti/WangGuard/readme.txt

 [Follow us on Twitter](http://twitter.com/wangguard)

-WangGuard Always will be free for personal use, this means that whenever you have less than 500 daily registrations or you make less than $200/month, you never have to pay anything for WangGuard.
+WangGuard Always will be free for personal use, this means that whenever you have less than 5,000 daily registrations or you make less than $200/month, you never have to pay anything for WangGuard.

-Over 105.000.000+ Splogger/unwanted users blocked
+Over 133,000,000+ Splogger/unwanted users blocked

 But now, WangGuard is free for every one for limited time.

-One time we believe that we've added all the necessary tools, we will begin to charge for WangGuard to users that have more than 500 queries a day, making more than $200/month or are companies.
+One time we believe that we've added all the necessary tools, we will begin to charge for WangGuard to users that have more than 5,000 queries a day, making more than $200/month or are companies.

-= These are preliminary prices =
+= Prices =

-* From 0 to 500 queries day FREE (only personal use.
-Companies and webmasters making more than $200/month, see next level).
+* From 0 to 5,000 queries day FREE (only personal use.
+Companies and webmasters making more than $200/month, look next level).

-* From 501 to 5.000 queries day, 4€/month. (this will be the basic level for Companies and webmasters making more than $200/month).
+* From 5,001 to 50,000 queries day, 1€/month. (this will be the basic level for Companies and webmasters making more than $200/month).

-* From 5.001 to 15.000 queries day, 8€/month.

-* From 15.001 to 30.000 queries day, 15€/month.

-* From 30.001 to 60.000 queries day, 50€/month
+* From 50,001 to 150,000 queries day, 3€/month.

-* +60.000 queries day, contact with us.
+* +150.000 queries day, contact with us.

 WangGuard already is blocking 99.90% of sploggers and unwanted users.